phpdave/boilerplate-php-ibmi-odbc/README.md

 DB_SYSTEM=your_dns_ip_of_system
 DB_LIBRARY_LIST=,lib1,lib2,lib3
 ```
+3. rename odbc-driver-configs/ibmi-ca.crt.sample to odbc-driver-configs/ibmi-ca.crt and change it to your IBM i CA thats associated with your IBM i SSL
-3. Run docker-compose up --build
+4. Run docker-compose up --build
-4. In your browser go to https://localhost:8080/odbctest.php
+5. In your browser go to https://localhost:8080/odbctest.php

 should see